lizvidotti91/idade/READMe.md

 Este curso está disponível em: https://www.youtube.com/playlist?list=PLHz_AreHm4dlsK3Nr9GVvXCbpQyHQl1o1

-This is an exercise for the lesson #12 of Free Course for beginners in JavaScript and ECMA Script, Professor Gustavo Guanabara.
+This is an exercise for the lesson #12 of the Free Course for beginners on JavaScript and ECMA Script, Professor Gustavo Guanabara.

-This course is available in: https://www.youtube.com/playlist?list=PLHz_AreHm4dlsK3Nr9GVvXCbpQyHQl1o1
+This course is available at: https://www.youtube.com/playlist?list=PLHz_AreHm4dlsK3Nr9GVvXCbpQyHQl1o1

-**Objetivo/Aim:** Fazer a interação de uma página HTML usando a linguagem de programação JavaScript | Interacting an HTML page using the JavaScript programming language
+**Objetivo/Aim:** Fazer a interação de uma página HTML usando a linguagem de programação JavaScript | Making a HTML page interactive by using the JavaScript programming language

-**Justificativa/Justification:** Prática de exercício | Exercise practice

-**Tecnologias/Technologies:** HTML, CSS e JavaScript | HTML, CSS and JavaScript
+**Justificativa/Justification:** Praticar JavaScript | To practice JavaScript **Tecnologias/Technologies:** HTML, CSS e JavaScript | HTML, CSS and JavaScript

 **Autora/Author**